minibolt-guide/minibolt/guide/system/preparations.md

 ## Secure your home network and devices

 While the guide will show you how to secure your node, you will interact with it from your computer and mobile phone and using your home internet network.
-Before building your RaspiBolt, it is recommended to secure your home network and devices.
+Before building your MiniBolt, it is recommended to secure your home network and devices.

 * Follow Part 1 and 2 of this ["How to Secure Your Home Network Against Threats"](https://restoreprivacy.com/secure-home-network/){:target="_blank"} tutorial by Heinrich Long, and try to implement as many points as possible (some might not apply to your router/device).